diego-chacon16/freedom_debt_relief_marketing_analysis/README.md

 + The objective is to present insights to Marketing, Sales, and Operations regarding the success of the campaign.
 + Using the datasets given:

 1. Provide a quantitative assessment of whether the marketing campaign was successful.
-How and why did you choose your specific success metric(s)?
+What metrics were chosen and why?
-2. Based on the provided data, how would you recommend campaign strategy be adjusted in the future to improve performance?
+2. Based on the provided data, what recommendation can be provided for the campaign strategy to be adjusted in the future to improve performance?
-3. How do you think campaign performance would have changed if we did not run the campaign in Month 3, but instead postponed it until month 6?
+3. How would campaign performancehave changed if it was rolled out in Month 6 instead of Month 3?
 Provide an incremental number versus your result in Question #1.

 ### Notebook Content